scsibug/nostr-rs-relay/README.md

 # [nostr-rs-relay](https://git.sr.ht/~gheartsfield/nostr-rs-relay)

 This is a [nostr](https://github.com/nostr-protocol/nostr) relay, written in Rust.
-It currently supports the entire relay protocol, and has a SQLite persistence layer.
+It currently supports the entire relay protocol, and persists data with SQLite.

 The project master repository is available on [sourcehut](https://sr.ht/~gheartsfield/nostr-rs-relay/), and is